Tudela, Cebu: Geography

+Tudela is 8 km east of the town center of Poro.
+Along with the town of Poro, Tudela is located on Poro Island.
+Tudela is bordered to the north by the Province of Leyte in the Camotes Sea, to the west is the town of Poro, to the east is the island of Ponson with town of Pilar and the Province of Leyte, and to the south is the Camotes Sea.

 The town center comprises two barangays: Northern and Southern Poblacion.
 The nearly symmetrical arrangement of the streets allows pedestrians to navigate easily while viewing old houses (early 1900s) standing side by side with new ones.